Today in history... September 18th, 1970, Jimi Hendrix died of a drug overdose in London, at just 27 years old.

 In recent years, there’ve been numerous attempts to bring Jimi Hendrix’s life-story to the theatrical screen, but securing rights to the man’s story and his music has proven to be challenging via Experience Hendrix, the gatekeeper to the musician’s estate.

-One of those attempts, which is currently in post-production, is the Andre Benjamin project that initially excited many (titled, All Is By My Side, helmed by John Ridley) but later disappointed when it was revealed that the project didn't have approval of Jimi Hendrix's estate to use any of the musician's original songs, with reps for the estate accusing the filmmakers of moving forward with the project without their official permission...
+One of those attempts, which finally made it through production, and made its world premiere at the Toronto International Film Festival (TIFF) earlier this month, is the Andre Benjamin project that initially excited many (titled, All Is By My Side, helmed by John Ridley), but later disappointed when it was revealed that the project didn't have approval of Jimi Hendrix's estate to use any of the musician's original songs (Hendrix-written classics like Purple Haze or The Wind Cries Mary), with reps for the estate accusing the filmmakers of moving forward with the project without their official permission.

 That didn't stop the production of the film, however, which shot in Ireland in the summer of 2012, and has seen mixed reviews since its TIFF debut.
 Zeba Blay reviewed the film for S&A, saying that while Benjamin's performance as Hendrix is good, the overall film isn't.
 Read her reactions HERE.

 Open Road and XLrator picked up U.S. rights to the film after its TIFF premiere, but no ETA on delivery.